-“The DLN gives dealerships the opportunity to engage in group training with a mentor,” said FRVTA Executive Director Lance Wilson.
-“It is extremely cost-effective training, delivered right to the dealership.
-FRVTA also provides mentor support and encouragement throughout the year, once the dealership is signed up for the program.”
+“Because it’s delivered right to your dealership, this is extremely cost effective training and that is important as dealerships will have more employees to train as the economy improves,” said FRVTA Executive Director Lance Wilson.
+“FRVTA also provides mentor support and encouragement throughout the year, once the dealership is signed up for the program.”

 “Every year we get a lot of qualified applicants,” said Nelda Iacono, chairman of the FRVTA Scholarship Committee.
 “I wish we could give them all scholarships, but I’m real pleased with the applicants we’ve chosen.
 We base the scholarship not only on academic achievement, but upon financial need and extracurricular activities.
 I feel this is one of the most important membership benefits our association offers.”